1894 Morgan Silver Dollar Value (2026 Guide): Errors List, ā€œOā€, ā€œSā€ & No Mint Mark Worth

 The Reverse Of The 1894 Morgan Silver Dollar

-The reverse displays a heraldic eagle with outstretched wings, clutching an olive branch and arrows, signifying the nation’s readiness for peace and defense.
-The eagle holds an olive branch and three arrows, symbolizing peace and readiness for war.
-A laurel wreath encircles the lower portion beneath the eagle, adding decorative appeal.
+The reverse displays a heraldic eagle with outstretched wings, clutching an olive branch and three arrows — symbolizing peace and readiness for defense.
+A laurel wreath encircles the lower portion beneath the eagle.

-Above the eagle is the national motto “IN GOD WE TRUST,” written in Gothic script.
-The inscriptions “UNITED STATES OF AMERICA” and “ONE DOLLAR” are struck around the rim.
-These letters are clear and prominent, reflecting the exceptional craftsmanship of the minting process.
+Above the eagle is the national motto “IN GOD WE TRUST” in Gothic script.
+The inscriptions “UNITED STATES OF AMERICA” and “ONE DOLLAR” run around the rim.

-The mint mark appears on the reverse above between the D and O in “Dollar”.
-Philadelphia Mint coins have no mint mark, while New Orleans Mint coins bear an “O” and San Francisco Mint coins display an “S” mark.
+The mint mark appears on the reverse between the D and O in the word “DOLLAR.”
+Philadelphia coins carry no mint mark.
+New Orleans coins bear an “O” and San Francisco coins display an “S” in that location.

 Other Features Of The 1894 Morgan Silver Dollar

-The coin’s edge features a reeded design.
-The rim also includes denticles, which are tooth-like ornamental features.
+The coin’s edge features a reeded design, and the rim includes denticles — the small tooth-like ornamental features around the border.
 Each Morgan Silver Dollar contains 0.77344 troy ounces (approximately 24.057 grams) of pure silver.

 These specifications conform to the requirements of the Coinage Act of 1837.
-The silver used in the coins was primarily mined from the Comstock Lode in Nevada.
-This gives the Morgan Silver Dollar not only monetary value but also embodies the historical significance of America’s westward expansion.
+The silver used in these coins was primarily mined from the Comstock Lode in Nevada, giving the Morgan Silver Dollar not only monetary value but also deep historical significance tied to America’s westward expansion.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)